 Looking for the easiest, cheapest way to update a brick fireplace?
 Here it is.
-Learning how to whitewash a brick fireplace is the one thing you can do in your home that makes a massive impact for very little money.
+Learning how to whitewash brick fireplace is the one thing you can do in your home that makes a massive impact for very little money.
 It’s also super simple and only takes a few hours!
+Ready to learn how to whitewash a brick fireplace?
+Here we go!

 From there it’s painting time.
 I go brick by brick and work in sections—it’s important to make sure your paint doesn’t drip since it’s a bit more watery than usual.